roxworks/DevPerfectProblems/Problem2/README.md

-# Problem 1 - POTATO PAT0TA
+# Problem 2 - Every Time We Touch, I Get This File...

 **Description:**

-Our very own, one of a kind AT0TA of TheALTF4Stream has been captured by aliens!
-And even worse, they've started cloning him!

-Lucky for us, all the clones are clearly mistaken - they all have random numbers instead of the iconic AT0TA `0`!

-Find out just how bad they screwed up - sum all the numbers hiding in their names to bring us back to our perfect `0`.
+And every time we K.I.S.S.
+I swear I could fly.
+When you don't know what you want to do with a file, Keep It Simple Stupid, use `touch`!
+But remember, `touch`ing a file more than once does nothing.
+Given a list of `touch` commands and filenames, output the number of _unique_ files created.

 **Input**:

-File `input.txt` containing one clone name per line in the format `AT#TA`
+File `input.txt` containing one command per line in the format `touch FILENAME`

-`#` can be an integer of up to 4 digits

 **Expected Output:**

-Print the **sum** of all the hidden numbers in all the clone names
+Print the **number** of unique filenames

 -----

 **Example Input:**

 ```
-AT1TA
-AT10TA
-AT100TA
-AT111TA
+touch test.txt
+touch something
+touch somewhere
+touch something
+touch test.txt
+touch somethingelse
 ```

 **Example Output:**

-`222`
+`4`

 --------------